Uploading Documents

 Rather than reading through each file individually, you get a clear, connected view of the patient’s background which helps you move faster and make more informed decisions.

-Supported files: PDF, PNG, JGP, JPEG, TIFF, TIF, HEIC, CDA (XML format), FHIR (JSON format)
+**Supported files:** PDF, PNG, JPG, JPEG, TIFF, TIF, HEIC, CDA (XML format), FHIR (JSON format)

 Make sure you are only uploading documents that belong to the same patient and that there are enough medical files to create a summary.
 Mixing files from different patients will create incorrect or incomplete results.